What is the real-world evidence that supports the benefit of placing Impella pre-PCI?

 - Physicians are strongly encouraged to place Impella 2.5 or Impella CP prior to performing a PCI on patients in cardiogenic shock.

-A critical mass of scientific research from five studies demonstrates that early implantation of Impella® leads to the best outcomes.
+A critical mass of scientific research from six studies demonstrates that early implantation of Impella® leads to the best outcomes.
 The real-world data is summarized in figure 1.

 Placing Impella prior to revascularization is a best practice identified through analyses of data in the IQ Database, validated in the cVAD study, and further validated by investigators leading the National Cardiogenic Shock Initiative.